Grammatical mood: Pingelapese

+Pingelapese is a Micronesian language spoken on Pingelap Atoll and on Pohnpei, an island in the eastern Caroline Islands.
+The auxiliary verbs e and ae are found in Pingelapese and, though seemingly interchangeable, are distinct particles with different uses.
+The particle e is used when expressing high certainty and ae when expressing lower certainty.
+These function as evidential markers, shaping the epistemic tone of a sentence without affecting its direct translation into English.
+The following example illustrates the difference between e and ae when applied in the same sentence:

+The particle ae can also be used to form interrogative sentences.
+This follows from its evidential function; in the same way as it marks a statement as uncertain, it can extend to questioning the truth of a proposition entirely.
+The following sentence is an example:

 Reo Rapa

 The language we know as Reo Rapa was created as a result of the introduction of Tahitian to the Rapa monolingual community.
 Old Rapa words are still used for the grammar and structure of the sentence or phrase, but most common content words were replaced with Tahitian.
 The Reo Rapa language uses Tense–Aspect–Mood (TAM) in their sentence structure such as the imperfective TAM marker /e/ and the imperative TAM marker /a/.